nice-digital/consultations/README.md

 5. Clone the project `git clone git@github.com:nice-digital/consultations.git`
 6. Open _Consultations.sln_
 7. Create user secrets
-   - right click on project
+   - Right click on project
-   - select 'manage user secrets'
+   - Select 'manage user secrets'
-   - paste contents of secrets.json (from another dev)
-	 - OR copy and paste the default user secrets from the Secrets section below
+   - Copy and paste the default user secrets from the Secrets section below
 8. Replace the {DatabaseServer} and {DatabaseName} in the connection string with the details from the database created in step 3.
 SQLServer Express often creates an instance, so your local server name might be in the form of {LaptopName}//SQLEXPRESS
 9. Ask devops for read access to our current deployment pipeline and copy all the test environment values for the following secrets file sections
 	- Logging
 	- Feeds
 	- WebAppConfiguration
 	- Encryption
 	- ConsultationList
 10. Set WebAppConfiguration PostLogoutRedirectUri to "http://niceorg:81"
 11. Set WebAppConfiguration RedirectUri to "http://niceorg:81/signin-auth0"
 12. Press F5 to run the project in debug mode
 13. Dependencies will download (npm and NuGet) so be patient on first run
 14. The app will run in IIS Express on http://localhost:44306/
-15. Optionally (but recommended) install Volta to ensure the correct node version is used [Volta](https://volta.sh/)
+15. Optionally (but recommended), install [Volta](https://volta.sh/) to ensure the version of node on you machine does not clash with the node version needed for Consultations
-16. Open up a powershell terminal with administrator priviledges cd into _consultations\Comments\ClientApp_ run 'npm ci' run `npm start` if Startup is using `UseProxyToSpaDevelopmentServer`.
+16. Open up a powershell terminal
+	- cd into _consultations\Comments\ClientApp_
+	- run 'npm ci'
+	- run `npm start` if Startup is using `UseProxyToSpaDevelopmentServer`.
 This runs a react dev server on http://localhost:3000/.
-17. Run `npm test` in a separate window to run client side tests in watch mode
+17. Optionally, Run `npm test` in a separate window to run client side tests in watch mode
-18. If the application has a URL like https://niceorg:44306/ You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
+18. You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
 19. You may need to create a Self Signed Certificate for "niceorg" on your machine and bind it to port 44306 to stop browser warnings, more detailed instructions below
-20. If you don't have it already, you will need to go into Identity Management for the environment you are working in e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations
+20. If you don't have it already, you will need to go into Identity Management for the environment you are working with e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations
 21. Install Redis locally on your machine.
 Instructions below

-### Integration With Indev
+## Integration With Indev

 Consultations ties in closely with Indev.
 You can integrate with test indev or run indev locally

-## Test Indev
+### Test Indev

 Following the instructions above should integrate with test indev.

 The data in test indev can be patchy.
 Creating a new consultation from scratch is recommended.

-## Local Indev
+### Local Indev

 Coming soon...

-## Creating a consultation in Indev
+### Creating a consultation in Indev

 1. Create a new project
 2. Go to Timeline and click Consultation